tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

   in the handshake.
 That is the CertificateVerify message in TLS 1.3 or ServerKeyExchange in 1.2.
-* Verify that the certificate has the DelegationUsage extension, which permits the use of Delegated credentials.
+* Verify that the certificate has the DelegationUsage extension, which permits the use of delegated credentials.

-If one or more of these criteria are not met, then the Delegated credential is invalid.
-Clients that receive Delegated credentials that are invalid MUST terminate the connection with an "illegal_parameter" alert.
+If one or more of these criteria are not met, then the delegated credential is invalid.
+Clients that receive delegated credentials that are invalid MUST terminate the connection with an "illegal_parameter" alert.